How to Add Expires Headers in WordPress (Easy to Follow Guide)January 2, 2020

 Look at the memory capabilities of your server.
 If your files are exceeding that amount, then you can try deleting those files and trying to login again.
 For the next instances, you will need to be careful not to exceed the memory potential of your server again.

 Contacting WordPress support is always a great idea if you are encountering an issue.
 If you cannot login to WordPress, then you can ask the support team or try to ask other users on the forums.
 The community is large, and they are always willing to help other people with issues.
 Try sharing on that specific forum and wait for responses.
-For convenience, use a password manager to store and retrieve passwords.
+For convenience, use a password manager (LastPass or Dashlane) to store and retrieve passwords.
 It's much easier and saves you the trouble.
 Some password managers, such as NordPass, offer their services free of charge.

 If you enjoyed reading this article on cannot login to WordPress, you should check out this one about how to fix the WordPress missing a temporary folder.